Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 How to Dial Scope Turrets?

 Imagine your initial shot group is 3″ to the left and 2″ high of the point of aim at 10 yards.
-When dealing with the optic, here’s a reminder.

 How to Interpret Each Direction?

-You see that the elevation turret and windage adjustment knobs give directions.
 Remember that these directions refer to the point of impact on paper, NOT to the point of aim.

-Now, you can zero the reticle to the point of impact.
 To do this, you need to ensure that the points of aim and impact are at the SAME SPOT.

 Zeroing Your Rifle Scopes

 In this setup, the actual spot of the bullet impact lands on your target at your desired range.
-You’ll never have the same frustration of missing your targets with your shots.

 When you zero in your rifle scope, establish your gun at a fixed position while adjusting the optic.

-In our example, you need to move the initial shot group in opposite paths, 3″ to the right and 2″ down.
-Once done, your point of impact and point of aim is at the same place.
+In my example, you need to move the initial shot group in OPPOSITE paths, 3″ to the right and 2″ down.

 How to Interpret a Turret Label?

 In dealing with all the optics, you might have some confusion when adjusting the scope.
-That’s the case for most shooters when it comes to the reticle and even with parallax adjustment.

 When zeroing, you get to see the labeling found in your rifle scope turrets.
 You notice that there are Up/Down and Left/Right labels.